Francis on the Hill

 Meridian Hill Park is one of Washington’s most significant public parks.
 It was constructed between 1912 and 1940 and designated a National Historic Landmark in 1994.
 In the early 1970s, as areas of Washington experienced economic decline, the park and its neighborhoods suffered.
 In the early 1990s, a widely acclaimed partnership between the Friends of Meridian Hill Park organization (now Washington Parks and People) and the National Park Service helped restore the park.

 The park remains a gathering place for poor and marginalized people inhabiting the increasingly affluent surrounding neighborhoods.
 Many use it as their front yard, or even their living room— families, the ill, the aged, and the homeless.
+The park belongs to everyone.

 A Good Beginning